Dedstate/Hunyuan-Portal/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you have suggestions, bug reports, or want to contribute code:

 1. **Check for existing issues:** Please search the [Issues](https://github.com/Dedstate/Hunyuan-Portal/issues) page to see if your question or bug has already been reported.